sparklemotion/nokogiri/README.md

 `Major`: (we've never done this)

 - Significant backwards-incompatible changes to the public API that would require rewriting existing application code.
-- See ROADMAP.md or examples of backwards-incompatible changes we might someday consider for a Major release.

 `Minor`: